1. Hustle – All Day Everyday

 The amount of content you can learn from the internet is endless.
-In the days of “headline tweets,” newsletter sign-ups out the wazoo, and a blogoshpere bigger than the one we live in, it’s hard to find time to read it all.
+In the days of “headline tweets,” newsletter sign-ups out the wazoo, and a blogosphere bigger than the one we live in, it’s hard to find time to read it all.
 Every sticky headline isn’t worth your time, so how can you sift through all the madness to get to the goodness?
-Stick to trusted resources, use your network, and your sixth sense.
+Stick to trusted resources, and use your network, and your sixth sense.
 Here is part of my current reading list that I recommend to everyone:

 - Copyblogger – absolutely in love.
 These guys have put millions into research and execution on content marketing and delivery.
 They are full of articles from making sticky headlines and copy writing, to landing page strategy and email marketing.

 - Chris Brogan – learn from the master.
 His emails are super personal, high quality, and he is the king of quick responses if you send him an email (yes, he replies to each one).
 He even warns you when he sends you an email containing any form of “selly sell” copy – how cool is that?

 - QuickSprout – Neil Patel (founder of KISSmetrics and Crazy Egg) is an absolute genius, so of course his blog is out of this world.
 Some of the topics covered are marketing, blogging, social media, SEO, and more.
 Oh, and pay attention to the placement, appearance, and call to action on all his forms.
 As the founder of KISSmetrics, you know they’re optimized to the max!